cbowdon/lim2v/README.md

 Problems to solve:

-- too slow (due to rough search being slow)
+- too slow (due to rough search doc hits being extremely high)
 - rough search has very poor recall so the scores drop-off rapidly as subset is increased